-As for CoreGIb, syntactic constructs that differ only in the names of bound expression variables are interchangeable in all contexts [176].
-However, Conventions 4.1 and 4.2 do not apply to iFJ programs; that is, the identifier sets of class and interface methods may overlap, and names of interface methods do not need to be globally unique.
+As for CoreGlb, syntactic constructs that differ only in the names of bound expression variables are interchangeable in all contexts [176].
+However, Conventions 4.1 and 4.2 do not apply to iFJ programs; that is, the namespaces of class and interface methods may overlap, and names of interface methods do not need to be globally unique.